juijayati/Data-Mining-Project-Spring-22/GeneLists/readme.md

 # GeneLists

-This folder containes the Gene Lists and Mappings
+This folder containes the Gene Lists and Mappings (mapping between EntrezID and Symbol)

 The mappings are created using org.hs.eg.db package of R